Getting cold because you’re noticing error code 223 from your Lennox® furnace?

 Call the Experts at Winnipeg Supply Service Experts

-When you need furnace service, you can lean on the professionals at Winnipeg Supply Service Experts to handle the fault code and get your heat moving again.
+When you have to have furnace service, you can trust the professionals at Winnipeg Supply Service Experts to take care of the fault code and get your heat moving again.

 Call us at 204-800-0613 or schedule an appointment online today.